A guide for registered readers

 Social media content, such as from Twitter and Facebook, is part of the legislation, and therefore legal deposit libraries can collect them.

 - Private messages in Twitter and Facebook

 - The content of pure video streaming sites, such as YouTube

 Can I access this material?

-Where: At NLS that means the reading rooms on George IV Bridge and the Maps Reading Room at our Causewayside building in Edinburgh.
-You cannot access this material from home or via your own laptop on NLS premises, or on the NLS Visitor Centre computers.
+Where: You can access the material in our reading rooms on George IV Bridge, in the Maps Reading Room at our Causewayside building in Edinburgh, and at Kelvin Hall in Glasgow.
+You cannot access this material from home or via your own laptop on Library premises, or on our Edinburgh Visitor Centre computers.

-Only one person at a time can view each item, and there's no time limit set (within a day) for how long you can consult an item.
+Only one person at a time can view each item, and there is no time limit set (within a day) for how long you can consult an item.

 Items are available on a 'first come, first served' basis.
 As the content increases, we will monitor readers' satisfaction with the electronic legal deposit service.

 How: Archived websites are available via a secure portal.
 Other electronic legal deposit material is available via the main catalogue.
 For access to journal articles, choose the 'e-articles (legal deposit)' option from the 'quick limits' dropdown menu.
 Other legal deposit material is indicated by a prompt in the catalogue record for each item asking you to accept the legal deposit terms of access and use.